Art and Memory at the Border: Historical practice and the creative arts

 Above: artists in conversation at Beaconhouse National University; Below: Experimentation/Work in Progress, Jason Baerg

-Work produced in the Lahore residency will be brought together with the work created in Creative Interruptions, Indian Punjab for an exhibition in summer 2021 (originally planned for summer 2020 but delayed due to Covid-19) at The Reach Gallery Museum in Abbotsford, BC, Canada.
+Work produced in the Lahore residency were be brought together with the work created in Creative Interruptions, Indian Punjab for an exhibition in summer 2021 (originally planned for summer 2020 but delayed due to Covid-19) at The Reach Gallery Museum in Abbotsford, BC, Canada.